iszczesniak/cpp/memory/index.md

 Passing parameters or return results by value is not that bad, because most likely their copying or moving will be elided.

+# Quiz

+* Is memory allocation on the stack faster than on the heap?

+* Where can we allocate objects?

+* What is the return value optimization?

 <!-- LocalWords: enum  sigsegv endhighlight heisenbugs -->
 <!-- LocalWords: deallocates defragmentation manyfold args -->
 <!-- LocalWords: EAX RDI RVO SIGSEGV -->